BrianGladman/complex_oblate_swf/readme.txt

      the associated values of x, c, m, and l are written to fort.60.
      The integer is currently set equal to 6 in the write statements for this file found after the line numbered 1405 in subroutine main.
+     Whenever coblfcn determines that two or more of the eigenvalues of the same parity are duplicates, indicating a failure of the Bouwkamp routine to converge to the correct eigenvalue, the values of m,l and c where this occurs are written to fort.60.

   4. Accuracy of Results

   The following discussion is provided to help the user choose which arithmetic option to use.
-If the compiler does not support quadriple arithmetic, then the only option is to use double precision.
+If the compiler does not support quadruple precision arithmetic, then the only option is to use double precision.
   If the compiler does support quadruple precision arithmetic, then it is recommended that the hybrid version be used instead of the entirely double precision version whenever double precision is expected to provide adequate accuracy.
 Use of quadruple precision arithmetic for the Bouwkamp procedure increases the run time somewhat but the